Pymetheus/The-Briscola-card-game/README.md

 ### Setup:
 The traditional Italian deck consists of four suits:
--Swords
--Cups
--Coins
--Sticks
+Swords, Cups, Coins and Sticks

 Each suit has ten cards, given from highest to lowest:
-Ace, three, king, queen, jack, 7, 6, 5, 4, 2.
+Ace, three, king, queen, jack, 7, 6, 5, 4, 2

-Also, the cards have a point value:

 | Name | Points |
 | ----------- | ----------- |